Attractions in North Morocco

 Also, they are true for Morocco as much as it is for other places such as Spain, Italy or the Levant.

-Geography of North Morocco
+Geography of the North of Morocco

 These are probably the first geographical feature worth mentioning when talking about Northern Morocco.

 Stretching from the northeastern tip near the Strait of Gibraltar to the country’s border with Tunisia lay the northern coasts.